victorca25/traiNNer/README.md

 1) Add "from cvtorchvision import cvtransforms" in your pythion file

-2) you can use all functions as the original version, for example:
+2) You can use all functions as the original version, for example:

 transform = cvtransforms.Compose(